-Modern inventory management solutions coupled with field service management tools provide a wide support for technicians, who carry out installation or maintenance on the site.
-Augmented reality and QR scanning are among the supporting tool of great importance to the process.
+Modern inventory management solutions coupled with field service management tools provide a wide support for technicians, who carry out installations or maintenance on the site.
+Augmented reality and QR scanning are among the supporting tools of great importance to the process.

 - Dedicated views for devices and locations object types

 - Search filters (vendor, object type, device model, distance from location)

 - Map view (with locations)

 In addition, the technician can view data which reuse site hierarchy from Comarch OSS.
 Typically, such information includes:

 - Site access data (where keys are stored, pin codes to gates, phone numbers to landlords, etc.)

 - Site resources: sublocations, devices, connections (network topology)